Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 Post collection, the surface elevation data is processed in GPS Pathfinder Office.
 A real-time differential correction is applied to the data using the National Geodetic Survey site in Driggs, ID (IDDR) for 2016-2018 and 2020-2021.
-For the 2019 survey data, we used the National Geodetic Survey site in Kelly, WY (TSWY) as data from IDDR was not available.
+For the 2019 survey data, we used the National Geodetic Survey site in Kelly, WY (TSWY) as data from IDDR is not available.
 All GPS data uses the UTM 12 North NAD 1983 coordinate reference system unless otherwise specified.

 ==(note this paragraph may change: updating protocol to re-process in Matlab)==